 As Patrick Steyaert explains in the article “Customer Kanban – from customer push to customer pull”, Upstream Kanban (Customer Kanban) is:

-Upstream Kanban visualizes the demand in terms of options that are explored to define and select the work items that will be committed.
+Upstream Kanban visualizes the demand in terms of options explored to define and select the work items that will be committed.

 Everything else aside, thinking in terms of options is critical to getting to a better understanding of how a Kanban Roadmap works.
-All non-started projects are options visualized as Kanban cards on the “Requested” area of the Kanban board.
-Even if a given project is committed, unless it’s been started, it’s still an option that we can choose to execute or not.
+All non-started projects are options visualized as Kanban cards on your Kanban board's “Requested” area.
+Even if a given project is committed, unless it’s been started, it’s still an option that you can choose to execute or not.